VineDuck/Quacker/README.md

 **${\textsf{\color{red}This is due to chrome policies on auto play.}}$**

 ### How to update
 - Use [this link](https://raw.githubusercontent.com/Jimbo5431/RFY-Userscript/main/RFY.user.js) to update the script for RFY only, or [this link](https://raw.githubusercontent.com/Jimbo5431/RFY-Userscript/main/RFY_AFA.user.js) for AFA as well.
+For AI, it's [this link](https://raw.githubusercontent.com/Jimbo5431/RFY-Userscript/main/RFY_AFA_AI.user.js)